False Claims Act “Qui Tam” Whistleblowers

 Why Hire KMB For Your Qui Tam Case?

-Katz, Marshall & Banks, LLP, represents qui tam whistleblowers who seek to help the government recover moneys obtained through fraud in a wide range of industries.
+Katz, Marshall & Banks, LLP, represents qui tam whistleblowers who seek to help the government recover money obtained through fraud in a wide range of industries.
 While some firms have a narrow focus on qui tam claims, we bring our qui tam clients a broad range of expertise in employment issues too.
 We stand out with our ability to handle all of our qui tam clients’ employment issues, including related retaliation claims and severance negotiations.
 If you have information about fraud in connection with government contracts or grants, contact the experienced lawyers at Katz, Marshall & Banks, LLP, to determine whether your information might be the basis for a viable qui tam lawsuit.
 Your communications with us are confidential, and without cost or further obligation.